creativedrewy/NATIV/README.md

 ## Technologies

-NATIV is built using 100% Kotlin with all of the latest and greatest Android APIs and libraries:
+NATIV is built using 100% Kotlin with all the tasty Android APIs and libraries:

 - 100% Jetpack Compose UI w/ Material components
 - Coroutines with Flow & StateFlow